sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Cancel job
 ==========

-* If you realize that you need to cancel a submitted job, use the following command:
+* If you realise that you need to cancel a submitted job, use the following command:

   .. code-block:: console